ktmeaton/obsidian-public/phd/Phylogeography Experiment.md

 ---

 1. Estimate a global phylogeny of modern and ancient [[Yersinia pestis]].
+1. Explore the temporal structure and variation.
 1. Visualize the geographic [[Spread|dispersal]] of specific clades on a map.
-1. Discuss the variance observed in the spatiotemporal results.

 ## Outline
 ---